hylkepostma/story-point-counter-tfs/README.md

 # Story Point counter for TFS

-Calculates the total Story Points of all selected User Stories (rows) in the TFS backlog.
+Chrome extension that calculates the total Story Points of all selected User Stories (rows) in the TFS backlog.